 Thursday, Thanksgiving Day:

 Finally, there’s a family tradition we have which everyone who comes over really enjoys participating in.
 Before dinner we have everyone anonymously write on a piece of paper what they’re thankful for and put it into a hat or bowl.
-After dinner, we go around the table and have each person pick one note out and read it aloud.
+After dinner, we go around the table and have each person pick out one note and read it aloud.
 Then everyone tries to guess who wrote what.
-It’s not only a fun game, but also a beautiful way to relish in the most important part of the holiday, being together!
+It’s not only a fun game, but also a beautiful way to relish the most important part of the holiday, being together!